techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 Intelligent recap is supported on the following types of meetings and calls:

-- Meetings: Meetings scheduled in the Teams client, meet now
+- Meetings: Meetings scheduled in the Teams client, Meetings scheduled in Outlook, meet now
-- Calls: PSTN, 1:1, group
+- Calls: PSTN, 1:1, group peer-to-peer

 ## Data and privacy